cauabernardino/Data-Science-By-John-Hopkins/01 - Data Scientist Tools/Lesson 04.md

 1. item - `1. item`
 2. item - `2. item`

+To make an R code chunk, you can type the three backticks, followed by the curly brackets surrounding a lower case R, put your code on a new line and end the chunk with three more backticks (ch

-To insert the R code that will be running inside, it is used the code chunks like, using `` To know more, there is the [R Markdown Cheat Sheet](https://rstudio.com/wp-content/uploads/2016/03/rmarkdown-cheatsheet-2.0.pdf) to help.
+To know more, there is the [R Markdown Cheat Sheet](https://rstudio.com/wp-content/uploads/2016/03/rmarkdown-cheatsheet-2.0.pdf) to help.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzM3OTIzOTM0LC0xMTg2MTYxMjgwLDIxMj
-k0ODI1MTcsLTExNzg0MDQ0MzFdfQ==
+eyJoaXN0b3J5IjpbLTEzMjQ1MzE3OSwtMTE4NjE2MTI4MCwyMT
+I5NDgyNTE3LC0xMTc4NDA0NDMxXX0=
 -->